amarjilani/Cellular-Automata/README.md

 Most importantly, the `CA` class has a `run` method which takes in a function that is used to update the cells in the grid based on specified rules.
 We have a pre-defined set of rules that can be used, individually or in successsion with eachother, or the user can provide their own custom update logic.

-## Directories

-*going to leave this til later in case we decide we want to un-template and move to ints*

 ## Quickstart

 Here we use a simple forest fire example to demonstrate the functionalities and use of the library.
 Later, we will extend this to a more sophisticated traffic example that we believe truly showcases the power of our library.